zhoujunhao/RSA-Regression/README.md

 ```
 python RSA-Regression.py
 ```
 You can choose different datasets.
-Just change the path.
+Just change the dataset path.

 - Train the baseline models based on Gold-price dataset or Palladium-price datset.
 For example, you can choose LSTM.
 ```